 Dr. Norman used humorous language to describe many of the frustrations and dangers that we often encounter in daily life and helped us find the key to these problems, that is, product design ignores the real needs of users in a certain situation, and even violates Principles of Cognitive Science.

-4. Paul Rand: Conversations with Students
+4. Paul Rand: Conversations with Students by Michael Kroeger

 As one of the most influential and inspirational graphic designers of the twentieth century, Paul Rand defined modern American graphic design.
-His iconic logo designs for IBM, UPS and the ABC television network distilled the essence of modernity for his corporate patrons.
+His iconic logo designs for IBM, UPS, and the ABC television network distilled the essence of modernity for his corporate patrons.

 His body of work includes advertising, poster, magazine, and book designs characterized by simplicity and a wit uniquely his own.

-His ability to discuss the design with insight and humor made him one of the most revered design educators of our time.
+His ability to discuss design with insight and humor made him one of the most revered design educators of our time.
 This latest volume of the popular Conversations with Students series presents Rand's last interview, recorded at Arizona State University one year before his death in 1996.

 Beginners and seasoned design professionals alike will be informed by Rand's words and thoughts on varied topics ranging from design philosophy to design education.

-5. Designing Design
+5. Designing Design by Kenya Hara

 What exactly is design?
 The internationally renowned designer Kenya Hara once asked himself such a question.